 Community partnerships have been established to assist with program plans.
 We meet before the start of each school year to discuss how they can support our program and how we can fit them into our program schedule throughout the year.
 The UC CalFresh Cooperative Extension has been a consistent partner assisting with our outdoor recreation component and aligning our activities to health and nutrition standards.
 They have facilitated staff training as well as performed routine site visits to model activities and support staff on-site.
 Our programs have also partnered with the Friday Night Live (F.N.L) organization promoting healthy living along with drug and alcohol prevention support.
 Students meet with these organizations at least once a month.
 F.N.L meetings consist of games and hands-on activities focused on specific topics for the month.
-Other partnerships we have looked at are local gyms and businesses but due to Covid, we have held off until further notice.
+Other partnerships we have looked at are local gyms and businesses.
 We are continuously looking to collaborate with or align with outside organizations and programs.